 The Pearson Financial Planning web site offers links to a variety of sites maintained by third parties.
 If you choose to access these sites, you will be leaving the Pearson Financial Planning web site.
 These sites are managed by unaffiliated organizations that do not have a business relationship with Pearson Financial Planning or Garrett Investment Advisors, LLC.
 These links are only offered for use at your own discretion.
 Pearson Financial Planning and Garrett Investment Advisors, LLC do not provide, and are not responsible for, the product, service, or overall website content available on third-party sites.
-By providing links to these sites Pearson Financial Planning and Garrett Investment Advisors, LLC do not provide offered by the sites' sponsors.
+By providing links to these sites Pearson Financial Planning and Garrett Investment Advisors, LLC are not promoting, approving or endorsing either the content of the sites or any product or service offered by the sites' sponsors.
 Our privacy polices do not apply to linked websites.
 You should consult the privacy disclosures on each third-party site for further information.
 Third party web sites may provide different security features than the Pearson Financial Planning web site.